-In February 2022, in response to the complete response we submitted to the FDA, the Agency stated that it was maintaining the clinical hold and that additional data are needed to resolve the clinical hold.
-We subsequently submitted a request to the FDA for a Type C meeting.
+In February 2022, in response to the complete response we submitted to the FDA, the FDA stated that it was maintaining the clinical hold and that additional data are needed to resolve the clinical hold.
+We subsequently submitted a request to the FDA for a Type C meeting, which was granted and was held in July 2022.
+We submitted a complete response incorporating additional information requested by the FDA at the meeting as well as information on the proposed study in August 2022.